|

 - Singapore’s first elected Chief Minister David Marshall

-- Senior Minister of State Dr Balaji Sadasivan
+- Former Senior Minister of State Dr Balaji Sadasivan

-- Ko Kheng Hwa, Managing Director, Economic Development Board
+- Ko Kheng Hwa, former Managing Director, Economic Development Board

-- LG Bey Soo Khiang, former Chief of Defence Force, current SEVP, SIA
+- LG Bey Soo Khiang, former Chief of Defence Force, former SEVP, SIA

 - Tee Tua Ba, former Chief Commissioner of Police Force